bkil/gemiweb0/doc/html-spec.md

 ## Attributes to interpret

-id or name should be followed for fragment linking
+id or name should be followed for fragment linking and may improve with preserving scroll position, focus or form input

+### Accessibility

+role=img and aria-label="..." added to a pre, blockquote or textarea should improve accessibility of ASCII art

+readonly, role=status (or alert, log) and aria-live=polite (or assertive) added to a textarea might allow for status updates

 ## Protocol schemes